Dlwnsrl06/garch-volatility-targeting/README.md

-Each day's fitted ω, α, β come from re-estimating the model on a rolling 756-day (~3-year) trailing window of returns, then forecasting one step ahead — this is what makes it a *walk-forward* forecast rather than a single static fit.
+Each day's fitted ω, α, β come from re-estimating the model on a rolling 756-day (~3-year) trailing window of returns, then forecasting one step ahead; this is what makes it a *walk-forward* forecast rather than a single static fit.

-## Volatility Targeting Strategy: Exposure position sizing formula
+## Volatility Targeting Strategy: Daily Exposure Sizing

 Each day's position weight is computed from the GARCH forecast as: